tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 10. Provide the necessary data for creating a new compute instance to run on your notebooks.

     a.
-Compute name: `mlops-compute`.
+Compute name: `mlops-compute-<insert unique identifier>`.
 When you create a VM, provide a name.
 The name must be between 2 to 16 characters.
-Valid characters are letters, digits, and the - character, and must also be unique across your Azure subscription.
+Valid characters are letters, digits, and the – character.
+The compute name must not end with '-' or contain '-' followed by numbers. '-' needs to be followed by at least one letter.
+Finally, the compute name must also be unique across the entire Azure region.

     b.
 Virtual machine type: CPU (Central Processing Unit)